Wishing you knew more about Aboriginal culture? Search no more.

 - The clinics created 28 new health jobs for Aboriginal people.

-"Strategies that have been found to work to strengthen Indigenous organisational capacity include long-term partnerships between government and Indigenous people," says Dr Fadwa Al-Yaman, spokesperson of Closing the Gap Clearinghouse, a government-funded health initiative .
-He says that partnerships should "recognise local contexts and take a developmental approach" and be clear about what exactly they are set to achieve.
+Ideally such community programs should form long-term relationships with sponsors.
+"Strategies that have been found to work to strengthen Indigenous organisational capacity include long-term partnerships between government and Indigenous people," says Dr Fadwa Al-Yaman, spokesperson of Closing the Gap Clearinghouse, a government-funded health initiative.